The Great British Bake Off will make it to air in 2020 despite the ongoing lockdown restrictions.

 However work on the show was halted to ensure the safety of cast and crew amid the ongoing health crisis.

-Production has now started under strict rules and it's expected the series will be able to air on Channel 4 later in the year.
+Production started in July under strict rules and concluded this week.
+It's expected the series will be able to air on Channel 4 later in the year.

 Producer Gary Davey told Deadline: "It’s all happening in deep secret, somewhere in darkest deepest Britain in the shires.”

-A spokesperson for programme makers Love Productions said: "We are working hard to deliver Bake Off to the audience this year, the priority is the safety of everyone involved in the production of the series."
+A spokesperson for programme makers Love Productions said previously: "We are working hard to deliver Bake Off to the audience this year, the priority is the safety of everyone involved in the production of the series."

 It was previously reported that the show had 'banned older contestants' this year over safety fears while the show's cast and crew will isolate for six weeks to film the series.